Vulnerable babies are referred

 Due to the lack of nutrition, almost 50% of children under five in Malawi have stunted growth.
 Without help such as these packs the statistics would be worse.

-Over 400 children get an early education and daily meal at our nursery schools
+514 children get a nursery education and daily meal at our nine nursery schools

-Sometimes, in rural villages there are no education facilities and so we have built Nursery Schools with the community.
+Sometimes, in rural villages there are no education facilities and so we have built Nursery Schools in partnership with the community.
 This is a place where children can receive free basic nursery education.
 And just as importantly they get a hot nutritious meal every day.
-Sometimes this will be the only meal that a child gets and so it is essential for their early years development and growth.
+This can be the only meal that a child gets in a day and so it is essential for development and growth.

-We work closely with the village to build the Nursery and then hand it over to be run by the local community.
+We work closely with the village leaders to build the Nursery and then hand it over to be run by the local community.
 A teacher, an assistant and food will be paid for by Open Arms, but the village own and run the schools.
-We currently support eight Nursery Schools, reaching an estimated 400 children every day.
+We currently support nine Nursery Schools, reaching an estimated 514 children every day.

 They have become an invaluable resource to local communities who are also encouraged to use them for activities that benefit the whole village (such as adult literacy and health testing).